SNR-Based Features and Diverse Training Data for Robust DNN-Based Speech Enhancement: Introduction

-In this paper, we focus on the generalization of \ac{DNN}-based speech enhancement algorithms that use masking functions and consider two types of input features.
-On the one hand, features are investigated where a continuously estimated noise \ac{PSD} is appended to noisy periodogram features, i.e., dynamic \ac{NAT}.
-On the other hand, \ac{SNRNAT} features are examined, which are related to the \emph{a priori} \ac{SNR} and the \emph{a posteriori} \ac{SNR} as defined in~\cite{ephraim_speech_1984}.
-Further, we also include the periodogram of the noisy input without appended noise \ac{PSD} as a baseline.
-We show that noise datasets such as the Hu noise corpus~\cite{hu_corpus_2005} or the CHiME~3 noise corpus~\cite{barker_third_2015, barker_third_2017} are either not sufficiently large and diverse to train a general model using the logarithmized periodogram or \ac{NAT} features.
-We propose to construct a large and diverse training corpus using sounds from \url{freesound.org} and show that such a corpus allows to train a general enhancement model.
-Using the \ac{SNRNAT} features, however, the training is more robust to insufficient training such that even a small and less diverse dataset allows the model to generalize to unseen acoustic conditions.
+In this paper, we focus on the generalization of \ac{DNN} based speech enhancement algorithms and consider the three approaches depicted in Fig.~\ref{fig:Introduction}.
+All approaches predict a gain function, i.e., regression approaches as proposed in~\cite{xu_regression_2015} are not considered.
+The input features are different though.
+The approach depicted in the first row of Fig.~\ref{fig:Introduction} serves as a baseline and uses only the periodogram of the noisy input as feature.
+The second approach is similar to dynamic \ac{NAT} presented in~\cite{xu_dynamic_2014, kumar_speech_2016}.
+As shown in Fig.~\ref{fig:Introduction}, an estimate of the noise \ac{PSD} is appended to the noisy periodogram features.
+Similar to~\cite{kumar_speech_2016}, we use the conventional noise \ac{PSD} estimator proposed in~\cite{gerkmann_unbiased_2012} to continuously update the noise \ac{PSD} estimate.
+Last, we propose \ac{SNRNAT} features, which are related to the \emph{a priori} \ac{SNR} and the \emph{a posteriori} \ac{SNR} as defined in~\cite{ephraim_speech_1984}.
+The corresponding \acp{SNR} are based on speech and noise \ac{PSD} estimates obtained from noisy speech using conventional enhancement approaches~\cite{gerkmann_unbiased_2012, breithaupt_novel_2008} as shown in the third row of Fig.~\ref{fig:Introduction}.
+We show that noise datasets such as the Hu noise corpus~\cite{hu_corpus_2005} or the CHiME~3 noise corpus~\cite{barker_third_2015, barker_third_2017} are either not sufficiently large or diverse to train a general model using the standard logarithmized periodogram or \ac{NAT} features.
+We propose a larger and more diverse training corpus using sounds from \url{freesound.org}.
+It is used to confirm that increasing the size and the diversity of the noise data increases the robustness of \ac{DNN} based enhancement models.
+The key contribution of this paper is that the generalization to unseen noise can also be addressed by using more informed features based on conventional signal processing approaches, i.e., using the proposed \ac{SNRNAT} features.
+We show that using the \ac{SNRNAT} features, the training is more robust to insufficient training such that even a small and less diverse dataset allows the model to generalize to unseen acoustic conditions.
 Further, we show that the \ac{DNN} based enhancement scheme becomes independent of the input's signal level if \ac{SNRNAT} features are employed.